2023 AGENDA

 SUGGESTED AUDIENCE: ACOs, Shelter Workers, Management, All Employees

-Emotional Intelligence is a key driver of success in work and life, but how do you actually develop you own social and emotional skills.
+Emotional Intelligence is a key driver of success in work and life, but how do you actually develop your own social and emotional skills?
 Begin building your ability to better work with others and handle difficult situations through this interactive workshop.
+Participants in the workshop will gain free access to a personalized world-class EQ assessment and report valued at $135.

 11:00pm-12:00pm | Lands End